Hanover Lodge

 Hanover Lodge is a Grade II* listed house at 150 Park Road, London NW1, overlooking Regent's Park.
 It was designed by the architect John Nash, and built for General Sir Robert Arbuthnot.
 Since then, it has been home to several notable people, was part of Bedford College, and the residence of the French ambassador, before the businessman and Conservative peer Lord Bagri purchased a 150-year lease from the Crown Estate in 1994.
 The Russian billionaire Andrey Goncharenko purchased the outstanding lease from Lord Bagri in 2012 for £120 million.
+In July 2023, Indian billionaire Ravi Ruia paid £113 million for the mansion.